 Through all of life’s chaos and challenges, yoga is a place Jamie finds he can always come to when in need of grounding and stillness of the mind.
 He has been practicing for nearly a decade now and has found a new love in assisting others in discovering their personal path to this accent discipline.
 He specialises in vinyasa flow yoga with a strong emphasis on the breath and often talks about breathing techniques that can help reduce our levels of stress and anxiety.
 It doesn’t matter if you can’t touch your toes, Yoga is so much more than that and is for absolutely everyone.
 Jamie particularly likes working with beginners and will use language and instruction that is simple to follow making you feel very comfortable and in safe hands.

-Emily was first introduced to yoga about 8 years ago in Australia.
-She went on to complete her training in Bali and started teaching there, before teaching here in London.
+Emily was first introduced to yoga in Australia.
+She went on to complete her training in Bali and continues to add to her training in India.
 As well as being a dedicated yogi, she is now a wellbeing and intimacy coach.
 Through her practice she has begun to unravel and explore her inner landscape, alongside building strength and flexibility.
 Em’s teaching style reflects her desire to support and nurture her students on their own journey, on and off the mat.